The Advanced Freelance Journalism Course

 You may choose a tutor that you would like to work with.

-Over her long career, Donna has written or contributed to more than 40 guidebooks and inspirational travel books for destinations in Europe, Africa and America.
-She has been published by Thomas Cook, AA Publishing, Fodor’s, Insight Guides, Berlitz and Dorling Kindersley.
-She co-publishes two travel websites: www.pacific-coast-highway-travel.com and www.greece-travel-secrets.com.
+Donna has written or contributed to more than 40 guidebooks and inspirational travel books, covering destinations in Europe, Africa and America for such publishers as DK, Insight Guides, Berlitz, Fodor’s, Thomas Cook and AA Publishing.
+She co-publishes three travel websites: www.pacific-coast-highway-travel.com, www.greece-travel-secrets.com and https://thetravelpages.net.

 Ewan McDonald is a multi-award-winning editor, journalist and critic.
 As features editor of the NZ Herald, editor of The Aucklander, and as a travel and food & wine writer, he and his teams have won more than 50 national and international awards.